 Aecon is subject to federal, provincial and municipal environmental legislation in all of its manufacturing and construction operations in the jurisdictions in which it operates.
 In any given year, Aecon performs work on hundreds of job sites of varying size and duration in many different jurisdictions and as such is subject to a wide range of environmental laws.
-Environmental and climate change risks are assessed in a variety of ways as outlined below.
+Environmental and climate change risks are assessed in a variety of ways as outlined below and further described in the "Risk Factors" section below.

-Aecon recognizes that it must conduct all of its business in such a manner as to protect and preserve the environment as well as to comply with applicable statutory requirements.
-At each place where work is performed, Aecon develops and implements a detailed guality control plan as the primary tool to demonstrate and maintain compliance with all environmental regulations and conditions of permits and approvals.
-All Aecon employees at a supervisor role or higher are required to complete on an annual basis environmental, health and safety, "Red Book" training, an internal training session which includes conventional safety training, occupational health and safety as well as environmental training.
+Aecon recognizes that it must conduct all of its business in such a manner as to protect and preserve the environment as well as to comply with applicable statutory and regulatory requirements.
+At each place where work is performed, Aecon develops and implements a detailed quality control plan as the primary tool to demonstrate and maintain compliance with all environmental regulations and conditions of permits and approvals.
+All Aecon employees in a supervisor role or higher are required to complete on an annual basis environmental, health and safety, "Red Book" training, an internal training session which includes conventional safety training, occupational health and safety as well as environmental training.
 In addition, Aecon's Code of Ethics and Business Conduct (the "Code") identifies environmental protection as a fundamental corporate value.
 The Code states that each Aecon employee has a role to play in ensuring that Aecon's business complies with existing legislation and is consistent with sound environmental management as well as the principles of sustainable development.
-Employees are encouraged and required to report any environmental concerns or events to their manager, or Aecon's Environment Health and Safety or Legal departments.
+Employees are encouraged and required to report any environmental concerns or events to their manager, Aecon's Environment Health and Safety or Legal departments, or to Aecon's Ethics Hotline.
 Any immediate concerns are reviewed and assessed by the senior management team in consultation with Aecon's internal environment specialists, with additional monitoring and reporting up to the Board on an ongoing basis.
 Any significant issues or liabilities are raised and included in quarterly reports which are provided to the senior management team and the Board.
 Electronic notices are also issued from our Environmental, Health and Safety incident management system to notify senior management of any environmental and safety incidents in the past 24 hours.

 Aecon introduced an Environmental, Social and Governance and Sustainability framework in June of 2019 (the "ESG Program") and on August 18, 2020, Aecon published its first Sustainability Report, which reported against the metrics set forth in the United Nations Sustainable Development Goals, the Sustainability Accounting Standards Board, and the Task Force on Climate-Related Financial Disclosures frameworks.
-To ensure that Aecon's sustainability mandate receives the highest level of executive focus, in 2020 the Company also appointed a Chief Sustainability Officer.
+To ensure that Aecon's sustainability mandate receives the highest level of executive focus, in 2020 the Company also appointed a Chief Sustainability Officer and in 2021 established an executive-level Sustainability Steering Committee.
+In April 2021, in conjunction with the publication of its second Sustainability Report, Aecon proudly announced a target to reach net-zero greenhouse gas emissions (scopes 1, 2 and 3) by 2050, with an initial interim target to achieve a 30 per cent reduction in direct $CO_2$ emissions (scopes 1 and 2) by 2030 as compared to 2020 levels.